 ▫️ Sauces 🍅 : Americans use a variety of sauces and dips to any meals – Ketchup, Barbecue (try Sweet Baby Ray’s), Ranch, Blue Cheese, Sriracha, Yum-Yum, etc….

 ▫️ Bread 🥖 : There is no culture of eating fresh bread.
 Toasted bread, muffins, pre-made bagels or pancakes are more popular.
 People use special small ovens to quickly heat the pastries up and make them taste like fresh bread.
 Pastries with all kinds of nut butter or cheese spreads are very common.
 There are shops in which you can choose nuts and they will make your customised butter;

 ▫️ XL Size 📦 : All kinds of products are sold in big packs and big quantities, therefore people have a big fridge, or several, and places to store food at home – 18.9L barbecue sauce is a best-seller in Costco.

 ▫️ Even if each state has a “special dish”, very often they have foreign influences (Texas – TexMex food; Chicago – Italian beef; New Orleans – Creole cuisine, etc…) so it seems there are not many dishes that could be called typical American food, besides BBQ;

 ▫️ There are fast food chains everywhere!

-Our TOP ones: BurgerFi 🍔, Popeye’s 🍗, Panda Express 🥠 (big portions, free samples), Taco Bell 🌮 (for some “relatively” healthier option).
+Our TOP ones: IN-N-OUT and BurgerFi 🍔, Popeye’s 🍗, Panda Express 🥠 (big portions, free samples), Taco Bell 🌮 (for some “relatively” healthier option).
 Drive-throughs are very popular, even, or maybe specially, for breakfast!);

 ▫️ Well… all true – unhealthy options unfortunately widely available for much lower prices than restaurants with fresh ingredients;